awslabs/amazon-neptune-tools/csv-gremlin/README.md

   -v, --version   Display version information
   -vb VB          Set the vertex batch size to use (default 10) -eb EB          Set the edge batch size to use (default 10) -java_dates     Use Java style "new Date()" instead of "datetime()".
-This
-                  option can also be used to force date validation.
+This option can also be used to force date
+                  validation.
-  -assume_utc     If date fields do not contain timezone information, assume
+  -assume_utc     If date fields do not contain timezone information, assume they are in UTC.
+By default local time
-                  they are in UTC.
-By default local time is assumed otherwise.
+                  is assumed otherwise.
 This option only applies if java_dates is also specified.
   -rows ROWS      Specify the maximum number of rows to process.
-By default
-                  the whole file is processed -all_errors     Show all errors.
+By default the whole file is processed -all_errors     Show all errors.
 By default processing stops after any error in the CSV is encountered.
   -silent         Enable silent mode.
 Only errors are reported.
-No Gremlin is
+No Gremlin is generated.
-                  generated.
   -no_summary     Do not show a summary report after processing.
+  -double_suffix  Suffix all floats and doubles with a "d" such as 12.34d.
+This is helpful when using the Gremlin
+                  Console or Groovy scripts as it will prevent floats and doubles automatically being created as BigDecimal objects.
-  -escape_dollar  For any dollar signs found convert them to an escaped form
+  -escape_dollar  For any dollar signs found convert them to an escaped form \$.
+This is needed if you are going to
-                  \$.
-This is needed if you are going to load the generated Gremlin using a Groovy processor such as used by the Gremlin Console.
+                  load the generated Gremlin using a Groovy processor such as used by the Gremlin Console.
 In Groovy strings, the $ sign is used for interpolation
   ```